AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-aem-site-web-editor.md

 > When a Baseline is selected in the **Content** tab, the Topic list displays topics and their versions from the attached Baseline.<br><br>
 > The incremental publishing from the Topics list should be used only when there is no change to the structure of the map.
 If there is a change in the map structure/TOC, then the entire map should be published once to update the TOC.

+**Cross map references**

+This list contains topics containing cross-map references with `scope =”peer”`.
+You can specify the publishing context for a list of cross map references with `scope=”peer”` to topics available in other DITA maps.
+This tab appears if you use the Experience Manager Guides (UUID) version.

+For more details, refer to the [Working with linked topics](#working-with-linked-topics) section below.

+Once configured, save the changes done to the preset, and select **Generate** to generate AEM Sites for the corresponding map.

+>[!NOTE]
+>
+> If you are publishing content to AEM sites for the first time, it is recommended to publish the pages at the site level.
+This ensures the output is displayed correctly on the **Publish** instance without any CSS disruption.

 ## Use legacy component mapping

 The steps to create the AEM Sites preset using legacy component mapping are the same as those outlined in [Composite component mapping](#use-composite-component-mapping) section above.
 However, while creating the preset, ensure that you select the **Use legacy component mapping** option in the **New output preset** dialog.